stalniy/casl/packages/casl-angular/README.md

 ## Check permissions in templates using AbilityService

 `AbilityService` is a service that provides `ability$` observable.
-This observable injects provided in DI `PureAbility` instance and emits it each time its rules are changed.
+This observable injects provided in DI `Ability` instance and emits it each time its rules are changed.
 This allows efficiently use permissions checks, especially in case we use `ChangeDetectionStrategy.OnPush`.

 Let's first see how it can be used in any component: